dustinpfister/blog_posts/_posts/lodash_intersection.md

 ## 4 - Conclusion

 The lodash intersection method can be useful for finding common values in many arrays.
 However the lodash intersection method might not be the end all solution for this kind of task also.
+It is possible to do the same with native javaScript methods, but more than one will need to be used including the Object is static method, many of which might not be well supported.